|Best soft down pillow||Casper Sleep Down Pillow||SEE IT||

 Whether you just bought a new bed, or the pillow you’ve been using is old, lumpy, and smelly, getting a new pillow is never a bad idea.
-You should replace your pillow every one to two years to make sure it provides enough support, and prevents your head and neck from sinking too far into the cushion.
+You should replace yours every one to two years to make sure it provides enough support, and prevents your head and neck from sinking too far into the cushion.
 You should always replace your pillow when you notice that it has begun to yellow despite washing, or if you can easily fold it in half.
 Not only will a new pillow provide better support at night, but regular replacement can reduce allergies and provide a more restful sleep experience.

 Buying this product may seem a simple and straightforward process, but there are so many options available today that it can be challenging to choose the best one for you.
 We’ve created this comprehensive guide to buying the best pillow for you (and your family, and your sleepover guests).
 While it’s not a traditional gift, a pillow could be just the right thing to get for a friend—especially one who doesn’t put a lot of effort into selecting household essentials.

 - Best soft down: Casper Sleep Down Pillow

-- BEST PILLOW FOR ANY SLEEP POSITION: Coop Home Goods Eden Adjustable Pillow
+- Best for any sleep position: Coop Home Goods Eden Adjustable Pillow

-- BEST PILLOW FOR HOT SLEEPERS: Tempur-Pedic Cloud Breeze Dual Cooling Pillow
+- Best for hot sleepers: Tempur-Pedic Cloud Breeze Dual Cooling Pillow

 - Best body pillow: Coop Home Goods Adjustable Body Pillow

-- BEST BUDGET PILLOW: LUCID Premium Shredded Memory Foam Pillow
+- Best memory foam on a budget: LUCID Premium Shredded Memory Foam Pillow

 Things to consider when shopping for the best pillows